-This page is for the second and current sixth Batgirl, Barbara Gordon.
+This page is for the 2nd Batgirl, Barbara Gordon.

 - With DC's September 2011 line-wide relaunch, one of the more controversial changes was Barbara Gordon's return to the role of Batgirl, involving her regaining mobility to her legs, after being paralyzed in "The Killing Joke" over 20 years ago.